EChristian74/JavaScript-Projects/README.md

 * Submitted 6/23/2021

-Project10_loops_arrays - Submission of ninth round of JavaScript challenges acquainting us with JavaScript functions, including the following:
+Project10_loops_arrays - Submission of tenth round of JavaScript challenges acquainting us with JavaScript functions, including the following:

 * LOOPS ASSIGNMENT: Create project folder, index.html, JS folder, main.js, use the script element, the src attribute, and the defer attribute, and create a while loop - Step 199
 * LENGTH PROPERTY CHALLENGE: Define and learn how to use the JavaScript string length property, successfully write and execute the string length property in the browser - Step 200